 Do I need to attend classes or undertake any work placements?

-No. All courses are delivered online via our e-learning system and there are no work placement requirements in this course.
+No. All courses are delivered online via our LMS and there are no work placement requirements in this course.

 What support can I expect from Australian Online Courses?

-Unlimited tutor support is available throughout your studies via email during business hours Monday to Friday.
+Unlimited tutor support is available throughout your studies via email only during business hours Monday to Friday.
 Our Administrative team are available Monday to Friday via email, live chat and telephone.

 I am an international student.
 Can I enrol into this course?